 Faculty will provide both oral and written feedback regarding professional behaviors each semester.
 Copies of this feedback will be placed in the student's file (located in appendix).
 Students are expected to change unsatisfactory behaviors after receiving feedback from faculty.
 If a student is not demonstrating professional behaviors at an appropriate level, students will develop a plan for improvement with faculty.
-Serious deficits in professional behavior with no improvement may result in behavioral probation or dismissal from the program.
+Significant deficits in professional behavior will be subject to the behavioral warning/probation policy listed above.